-This boxing tradition in Tepito would continue until the 1980s.
-The next boxer from Tepito to gain international fame was Raul "El Raton" Macias.
-El Raton became one of the most popular boxers in Mexican history.
-El Raton filled a Mexico City stadium in 1954 with 50,000 spectators.
-When El Raton died in 2009, the national government declared a day of morning which solidifies his place in Mexican sport and national history.
+Tepito's boxing tradition continued until the 1980s.
+The next boxer from Tepito to achieve international fame was Raul "El Raton" Macias, who became one of the most popular boxers in Mexican history and filled a Mexico City stadium with 50,000 spectators in 1954.
+When El Raton died in 2009, the Mexican government declared a national day of mourning.